 The state of Washington appropriates funds to the community college system as a whole.
 The State Board for Community and Technical Colleges (SBCTC) then allocates monies to each college.
-In FY2017, the SBCTC moved forward with a new allocation model.
-This new model better aligns state funding with actual enrollments and increases funding for enrollments in certain high-priority courses - those that fill gaps or provides adult basic education.
+SBCTC allocates state funding according to actual enrollments and increases funding for enrollments in certain high-priority courses - those that fill gaps or provides adult basic education.
 It also increases how much money districts received based on student performance.
-The increase in state appropriations in FY 2019 of \$0.7 million over FY 2018 is attributable to this change in the SBCTC allocation model as well as salary COLA and benefit increases appropriated by the Legislature.
+The increase in state appropriations in FY 2020 of \$2.2 million over FY 2019 is mainly attributable to salary COLA and benefit increases appropriated by the Legislature.